zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/retail-segmentation/setup-adw/setup-adw.md

 ## **Step 2:** Setting up Credentials

+- Within a few minutes, the Database will be available.

     1. Once the Database is available, click the DB Connection to bring up a new page.

     ![DB Connection Button](./images/dbconnectionbutton.png)